From Joomla! Documentation

 The top portion of the Pre-Update Check shows whether your current server environment is compatible with the current target version Joomla for both the required PHP and database settings.
 The data on the Technical Requirements page show the specs we are checking against.

 What's important is to check if anything is red and not compatible with Joomla 4.x.
 If it isn't, you'll need to talk to your host or change hosts before migrating to Joomla 4.x.
-During a migration is a great time to change hosts.
+Migration is a great time to change hosts.
 See the Migration Funnel for more information on planning and step-by-step instructions.

 Extensions Pre-Update Check

-The extension portion of the Pre-Update Check component pulls third-party extensions.
+The extension portion of the Pre-Update Check component polls third-party extensions.

 The list is broken into sections based on the targetplatform tag, the extensions you are or are not using.
 For developers, see Deploying an Update Server for more information about these tags and how to deploy an Update Server.
 For more information about the Joomla Update System, see the Joomla!
 Update System Requirement and Extensions Extension Manager Update pages.